0culus/CinderDrawing/README.md

 =============

-This one is pretty simple; just build it and drag your mouse!
+Just build, run, drag your mouse!
+I plan on adding more features as I practice using Cinder. :^)